Philosophy of Travel

 • Noise

-While you’ll be enjoying your lie-in in the morning, they’ll be getting up to go to work.
+While you’re sleeping in the next morning, others may be getting up early for work.

 • Taking photographs

-If you’re sure you won’t be needing your camera, put it away and enjoy your tour without looking at everything through a lens.
+And if you’re certain you won’t need your camera, put it away and enjoy the moment—sometimes the best way to experience a place is without looking at it through a lens.

 Post a comment